Marker Logo

 Topics.
 This historical marker is listed in these topic lists: Industry & CommerceWar, US Civil.
 A significant historical month for this entry is April 1865.

 Location.
-37° 32.113′ N, 77° 26.756′ W. Marker is in Richmond, Virginia.
-It is in Gambles Hill.
-Marker can be reached from Tredegar Street, 0.1 miles west of South 5th Street, on the right when traveling west
+Marker has been permanently removed.
+It was located near 37° 32.113′ N, 77° 26.756′ W. Marker was in Richmond, Virginia.
+It was in Gambles Hill.
+It could be reached from Tredegar Street 0.1 miles west of South 5th Street, on the right when traveling west.
+Touch for map.
+Marker was at or near this postal address: 470 Tredegar Street, Richmond VA 23219, United States of America.

-Photographed By Bernard Fisher, September 9, 2011
+Photographed by Bernard Fisher, September 9, 2011

 More about this marker.
 On the right of the panel is a map of the Tredegar site showing the locations of historic buildings with the captions "You are standing amid the remains of the Tredegar Iron Works." and "Gear symbol indicates industrial artifacts."

-Photographed By Bernard Fisher, September 9, 2011
+Photographed by Bernard Fisher, September 9, 2011

 On the reverse side is a map of the James River area and a photo of Joseph Reid Anderson.A period photo carries the caption, " This April 1865 photograph illustrates the changes wrought by the fall of Richmond.
 Burned-out buildings line the Kanawha Canal near Tredegar, while African Americans on barges–perhaps refugees or newly-freed slaves–gather household furnishings."